Pezarini/kata-legsInTheHouse/notes.md

 	- Restricts the value between 2 and 100
 	- Making test with output -> 2, should return an array -> [1]
+	- Including any possible number of people, including the cats.